27 Best Fishing Spots San Antonio TX 2025: Lakes & Parks

 25. San Antonio River

-Some of the best fishing spots in San Antonio are situated on the San Antonio River, and Anglers have even caught large fish in the center of the famous river walk.
+Some of the best fishing spots in San Antonio are on the San Antonio River.
+Anglers have even caught large fish in the center of the famous River Walk.
 Places like Davis Lake on Espada Dam are popular fishing spots on the river.

-San Antonio River Authority (SARA) advises anglers to sign up with local authorities for information regarding fishing regulations and the best time for a catch.
+San Antonio River Authority (SARA) advises anglers to register with local authorities for information regarding fishing regulations and the best time to catch a fish.
 The downtown park area has picnic spots and specially designed docks for bank fishing.

 Some popular catches from San Antonio Fishing Spots are Largemouth Bass, Blue Catfish, and Channel Catfish.

-• Entry Fee: $30 is required to get a freshwater fishing license.
+• Entry Fee: A $30 fee is required to get a freshwater fishing license.

 • Address: ( Davis Lake, Espada Dam) 201 W. Sheridan, San Antonio, Texas 78204